Continuing Education Activity

 Mechanism of Action

 The exact mechanism for ketorolac is not known.
 Ketorolac, like other NSAIDs, blocks cyclooxygenases (COX), which are enzymes that convert arachidonic acid into prostaglandins, prostacyclin, and thromboxane.
 The inhibition of these substances decreases pain, fever, and inflammation.
 Ketorolac does so by inhibiting both cyclooxygenase-1 and cyclooxygenase-2.
 It has higher demonstrated potency than most other NSAIDs.

-The administration of ketorolac is via oral, nasal spray, IV, or IM routes.
+The administration of ketorolac can be done via oral, nasal spray, IV, or IM routes.
 The oral version should be administered only following IV or IM ketorolac.
-Ketorolac administration should not be for longer than five days given an increased risk of cardiac thrombotic events, renal failure, peptic ulcers, and increased risk of bleeding beyond this point.
+Ketorolac administration should not be for longer than five days, given an increased risk of cardiac thrombotic events, renal failure, peptic ulcers, and increased risk of bleeding beyond this point.

-The recommendation for oral dosing in adults is a 20 mg single dose after IV or IM therapy, then 10 mg every 4 to 6 hours, not exceeding 40 mg in 24 hours.
+- The recommended oral dosing in adults is a 20 mg single dose after IV or IM therapy, then 10 mg every 4 to 6 hours, not exceeding 40 mg in 24 hours.